jorgenschaefer/elpy/docs/ide.rst

    Similar to :kbd:`C-c C-c`, this will send the code of the current top level class or function to the interactive Python process.

-.. option:: elpy-interactive-python-command

-   This option changes the default interpreter to use for the interactive Python shell.
-While there are options available from ``python-mode``, using this one will do the right thing when you choose to use `IPython`_.

-   The problem is that IPython uses a different prompt pattern and slightly different modules for tab completion, which confuses the standard ``python-mode`` interactive shell mode.
-Using this variable will change all associated options to deal with IPython correctly.

 .. command:: elpy-use-ipython
 .. command:: elpy-use-cpython

-   Alternatively, you can also use these commands, either interactively or from your ``.emacs``, to set the interactive interpreter.
+   Use these commands, either interactively or from your ``.emacs``, to set the interactive interpreter to either ipython or cpython.
+As ipython requires some more setup work in older Emacsen, these will take care of the right setup for you.

    As an IPython user, you might be interested in the `Emacs IPython Notebook`_, too.